smsaul/valheim-server/README.md

 Server logs (game diag/errors): `~/logs/serverlog-<date>.txt`

-The server can be stopped by pressing `CTRL-C`.

 ### Upkeep

-The game can be updated and started by executing the scripts in `/home/steam/valheim-server/scripts`, `SystemUpdate.sh` and `StartServer.sh` (a symlink to the file located in the game directory).
+Run `scripts/valheim.sh` to start the server.
+It executes the game in a `screen` session.

+#### Updates

+The game and the system are updated at a single time by running `scritps/SystemUpdate.sh`.
+An administrator should log into the game and save the world before running the utility, and should save the worlds archive on local storage before continuing the utility.

-A system upgrade script backs up the worlds, updates the system, updates the game, and restarts the system.
-The game server must be brought up by the user.
+A system upgrade script backs up the worlds to the web `downloads` directory, updates the system, updates the game, and restarts the system.

+The game server must be brought up by the administrator after the update reboot.